DisasterOpsAI/disasterops-portal-ui/README.md

 ## Developer Notes
 - Connects to backend (disasterops-core-api) for APIs
-- May integrate with Firebase or Socket for real-time sync
+- Uses Firebase Realtime Database for real-time features
 - Map support (Google Maps, Leaflet) can be added in future
 - Offline caching support under development
 - Keep .env (e.g., for base API URL) in the root (use .env.example)